tiberiuzuld/angular-gridster2/README.md

   itemResizeCallback: undefined,  // callback to call for each item when width/height changes.
 Arguments:gridsterItem
   draggable: {
     enabled: false, // enable/disable draggable items
-    ignoreContentClass: 'gridster-item-content', // default content class to ignore the drag event from
+    ignoreContentClass: 'gridster-item-content', // default content class to ignore the drag event from Warning: the class should have user-select: auto;
     stop: undefined // callback when dragging an item stops.
 Accepts Promise return to cancel/approve drag.
     // Arguments: item, gridsterItem, event
   },